env0-labs/env0.terminal/README.md

 ## 🚩 What is this Project?

-**env0.terminal.unity** is the core simulation for narrative, puzzle, or adventure games built on a Linux-style terminal experience.
+**env0.terminal** is the core simulation for narrative, puzzle, or adventure games built on a Linux-style terminal experience.

 - Implements strict Linux-style terminal navigation, file access, and SSH-based network traversal.
 - All world data (filesystems, devices, boot sequences, users) is defined via JSON and fully session-driven.
-- Built to be consumed as a DLL—Unity is one possible host, but the logic is fully standalone.
+- Built to be consumed as a DLL—front-end is one possible host, but the logic is fully standalone.
 - **Note:** All narrative and AAI (Artificial Artificial Intelligence) features are now developed in a separate project.
 This repository contains only the terminal core logic.

 ---